Scratchbuilding Thunderbird 5 from Gerry Anderson's classic 60s TV show

 The main aerials were made from modified model kit parts and sheet plastic, with metal mesh for the intricate detailing.
 The final assembly was simply done by heating the ends of the two metal wires, over a blowtorch, and then pushing them into the plastic parts, where they melted there way in and then locked into position as they cooled.

-simple problem is the vehicles biggest downfall and why
+that this simple problem is the vehicles biggest downfall

-many people don't want it in their collection as it just
+and why many people don't want it in their collection as